intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 # OpenCV Setup
 OpenCV is the main library used for computer vision and image processing.
 For sketches created in Arduino Create, the OpenCV library is dynamically linked, which means it must be installed on the target platform first in order to run.
-This tutorial contains the instructions to setup OpenCV 3.3.0 on the Ubuntu Server 16.04 LTS operating system that comes with the UP Squared Grove IoT Development Kit, though they can generally be applied to any Intel®-based system.
+This tutorial contains the instructions to setup OpenCV 3.3.0 on the Ubuntu\* Server 16.04 LTS operating system that comes with the UPSquared\* Grove IoT Development Kit, though they can generally be applied to any Intel®-based system.

 ## What you'll Learn
 * How to Download, build (compile) and install the OpenCV 3.3.0 libraries from the command line
-* Install the Ubuntu desktop on a Ubuntu Server 16.04 OS
+* Install the Ubuntu\* desktop on a Ubuntu Server 16.04 OS
-* Verify your OpenCV installation in Arduino Create
+* Verify your OpenCV installation in Arduino Create\*

 ## Gather Your Materials
-* UP Squared Board or other Intel® processor-based hardware with Ubuntu 16.04 LTS
+* UPSquared Board or other Intel® processor-based hardware with Ubuntu 16.04 LTS

 ## Download